As many of us undergo self-isolation to prevent the spread of COVID-19, daily exercise is seemingly less feasible than ever.

 6. This is one rep. Complete three sets of 10 reps.

 You may never look at the stairs in your house the same way again.
 Believe it or not, climbing stairs burns more calories than jogging.
 Unlike walking or running, with stair climbing, your muscles are forced to resist gravity and move in a vertical pattern, according to RunSociety.
-“When you move your body vertically, you place high demands on the lower body.
-Your leg muscles must repeatedly lift your body against the pull of gravity.”
 The beauty of stair workouts is they’re a great excuse to go outside if you’re feeling trapped inside.
 Feel free to incorporate squats and lunges at the base of the stairs in between exercises.

 1. Take a few jogs up and down your stairs for roughly ten minutes.